Ritchie Torres: Political positions

-In September 2022, Torres said that he is a loyal Democrat and "generally in agreement with the planks of the Democratic platform."
 In September 2025, Torres described feeling left behind by the Democratic Party.

 He has blamed what he calls the "far-left flank" of his party for causing Donald Trump's reelection and has deleted his left-wing posts and issues on his website.
 Since being elected, Torres has politically shifted to the center.

 Cryptocurrency and betting

 Torres is viewed as an ally of the cryptocurrency industry.
 He is a member of the Congressional Blockchain Caucus and has been a prominent critic of former SEC chair Gary Gensler's "regulation by enforcement" strategy towards cryptocurrencies.
 Torres, along with Sean McElwee, Drey Samuelson, Dylan Matthews, Joel Wertheimer, and Ethan Winter, urged regulators to let Americans bet on U.S. elections on platforms like Kalshi on the basis that it would increase public trust in democracy.
 They warned the CFTC that prohibiting such activity would worsen "the public's understanding of our democratic process" and promote "unsafe, black market exchanges".
 Critics argued that such a move could lead to a "gambling den" and election integrity concerns.